oscaram007/webforge/README.md

 ```
 ❌ Some bugs produce no error message.
-❌ They silently do nothing.
+❌ They do nothing.
 ❌ Or they only appear after a very specific chain of steps.
 ```

 WebForge had a bug where creating a second project and switching back to the first would silently break the editor.
 No warning.
 No message.
 It just stopped responding.
-Finding it required thinking carefully about what the application was doing at each step across time — not just what it was doing right now.
+Finding it required thinking carefully about what the application was doing at each step across time, not just at the moment.

 > 🔍 **The debugging process:**
 > 1. Form a theory about what might be happening